Meals that Heal Guidelines & FAQ

 MEAL SERVICE & CLEAN UP

-Social Distancing: We require all group members to be mindful of spacing between one another while participating, and to always maintain a six-foot distance from others.
+Social Distancing: We remind all group members to be mindful of spacing between one another while participating.

 On-Site Dining: House dining rooms will have limited seating capacity, ensuring our families are able to practice safe social distancing while eating.
 Additionally, some families may choose to eat in their rooms depending on seating availability and their comfort level.
 RMHCCIN families often have inconsistent schedules due to patient treatments and may not be in the dining room to eat while your group is on-site.
 Please know that finding a freshly prepared meal waiting in the refrigerator when they return is a welcome sight.